Harvard Avenue Block Sale goes on despite disapproval from city officials

 Friday, the mayor of Fresno and other city officials made it clear they did not support the event and urged people not to attend this year due to COVID-19 concerns.

-While yard sales are still allowed in the city, Councilmember Esmeralda Soria says this event was different do to the sheer size and amount of people who normally attend.
+While yard sales are still allowed in the city, Councilmember Esmeralda Soria says this event was different due to the sheer size and amount of people who normally attend.

 "It is not a normal, just one household yard sale," she said.
 "It is a massive gathering, and that is what the city of Fresno wanted to avoid."